ConnorGoodman/AirQuality-Pi/README.md

    pip install mh-z19
    ```

-2. Im using the nova PM sensor.
+2. I'm using the Nova PM sensor.
 Make sure your PM sensor is connected to your system via a serial port (e.g., `/dev/ttyUSB0`).
 Adjust the `ser = serial.Serial('/dev/ttyUSB0')` line if your PM sensor is connected to a different serial port.

-3. In this example, the mh-z19c co2 sensor is connected using pwm.
+3. In this example, the MH-Z19c co2 sensor is connected using pwm.
 If you wish to connect it using UART, the code will have to be adjusted accordingly.

 4. Set up an account on [Adafruit IO](https://io.adafruit.com/) and obtain your Adafruit IO key and username.